My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 You or I may want to spend more, which means we’d need to withdraw more from our IRA (or give less away).

 If the former is assumed, there would be tax implications, but the RMD has already been satisfied, considering the QCDs and tax withholding are also withdrawn over the year.
-Giving away more QCDs would further reduce taxable income but would have no additional effect on the RMD.
+Giving away more QCDs would further reduce taxable income but would not affect the RMD.

-I plan to withdraw monthly RMDs, make quarterly QCDs, and then withdraw a year-end RMD in addition to my regular December RMD, which I will allocate 100% to federal tax withholding to satisfy IRS requirements.
+I plan to withdraw monthly RMDs, make quarterly QCDs, and then withdraw a year-end RMD in addition to my regular December RMD, allocating 100% to federal tax withholding to satisfy IRS requirements.
 (As far as I know, my state doesn’t have a withholding requirement, but I need to research that.)

 I will also do a mid-year checkpoint because, as I have said many times, expenses (and, therefore, withdrawals and taxes) can be unpredictable.
-Plus, I want to ensure I stay on track with my RMDs, although I am more likely than not to exceed them.
+Plus, I want to ensure I stay on track with my RMDs, though I am likely to exceed them.
 I’ll give you an update this time next year.
+(Here’s the year-end update: Getting My Year-End Tax Withholding Right: It’s Less Complicated Than It Sounds.)